u/d Sept. 2014

 An altar with an inscription to the Celtic Goddess Epona (Deae Eponae Reginae) by Valerius Rufus, beneficiaries consularis legionis of the XI legion confirms Celtic presence in the Roman forces at the Abritus military complex, also in northeastern Bulgaria.
 The inscription has been dated to 215 AD (Иванов, Р. 1993:29).
 Other evidence for the worship of the Celtic horse Goddess in Thrace comes from Augustae (modern Hurletz,Koslodui district, Vratza region) in northwestern Bulgaria where a marble votive tablet to the Celtic Goddess has been discovered (Reinach S. Rép.
 Des reliefs II, 153, nr.
 3; Seure, Arch.
 Thrace II, 177; Kazarow – Die Denkmaler des Thrakischen Reitergottes in Bulgarien I-II.
 Budapest, 1938 = Dissertationes Pannonicae ser.
 2 fasc.
 14. P. 85.
 Inv no. 399.
 Fig. 224), and a bas-relief of the goddess from Plovdiv (Magnen R. and E. Thévenot (1953).
 Epona: déesse Gaulois des chevaux protectrice des cavaliers.
 Bordeaux; Tudor D. (1997) Corpus Momentorum Religionis Equitum Danuvinorum: The Analysis and Interpretation, P. 143, note 145; Green M.J., Symbol and Image in Celtic Religious Art.
 P. 22).

 Thus, the Epona cult continued to be popular in both northern and southern Thrace even after the Roman conquest.
-It appears that the influence of Celtic legions of the Roman army were instrumental in this phenomenon (see also Botoucharova L. Un nouveaux monument de la deese celto-romaine Epona. – In: RA, 1949, t.
-XXXIII, pp. 164-166; On Celtic legions in Thrace see ‘Hounds of the Empire’ article).
+It appears that the influence of Celtic legions of the Roman army was instrumental in this phenomenon (see also Botoucharova L. Un nouveaux monument de la deese celto-romaine Epona. – In: RA, 1949, t.
+XXXIII, pp. 164-166; On Celtic legions in Thrace see http://balkancelts.wordpress.com/2012/05/24/hounds-of-the-empire-celtic-roman-legions-on-the-balkans/).